-The principal will investigate the circumstances surrounding the incident.
-Investigation will include the review of:

-- The details of the incident including interviewing of witnesses, examination of the incident site, medical treatment required, etc. - Current work practices employed and student responses to same - Previous history and documentation to date - Current Individual Education Plan and behaviour plan, and/or safety plan (BeSafe plan), (if in place for the student) and adherence to the strategies contained in each
+- 8.2.1.1.
+The Administrator(s) will investigate the circumstances surrounding the incident.
+Investigation will include the review of: - The details of the incident including interviewing of witnesses, examination of the incident site, medical treatment required, etc. - Current work practices employed and student responses to same - Previous history and documentation to date - Current Individual Education Plan and behaviour plan, and/or safety plan (BeSafe plan), (if in place for the student) and adherence to the strategies contained in each - 8.2.1.2.
+The Administrator(s) shall follow appropriate disciplinary procedures with respect to the board's Code of Conduct

-The principal shall follow appropriate disciplinary procedures with respect to the Board's Code of Conduct and individual student Individual Education Plans and behaviour plan, and/or safety plan (BeSafe plan), Also refer to Workplace Violence Policy (HR-8) regarding investigation.
+Procedure (SO-012) and and individual student Individual Education Plans and behaviour plan, and/or safety plan (BeSafe plan), Also refer to Workplace Violence Procedure (HS-002) regarding investigation.